cystic fibrosis can get lung infections and other

 from the lungs.
 These include:

 to help with coughing up mucus from the lungs.
 For specific instructions,

 Other methods use mechanical equipment to

 help clear mucus from the lungs.
-For example:
+Examples include:

-inflatable vest receives high-frequency pulses of air from a generator.
+inflatable vest that receives pulses of air from a generator.
 The

-vibration helps to loosen and clear the mucus from the lungs.
+tightening of the vest causes the chest to vibrate, and this helps loosen and clear the mucus from the lungs.
 This method can be done without the help of another person.